Whiz: A Fast and Flexible Data Analytics System

 \linespread{1}

-{\bf{\em Abstract---}} Today's data analytics frameworks are intrinsically compute-centric.
-Key details of analytics execution -- work allocation to distributed compute tasks, intermediate data storage, task scheduling, etc. -- depend on the pre-determined physical structure of the high-level computation.
-Unfortunately, this hurts flexibility, performance, and efficiency.
+{\bf{\em Abstract---}} Today's data analytics frameworks are compute-centric, with analytics execution almost entirely dependent on the pre-determined physical structure of the high-level computation.
+Relegating intermediate data to a second class entity in this manner hurts flexibility, performance, and efficiency.
 We present \name, a new analytics framework that cleanly separates computation from intermediate data.
-It enables runtime visibility into data via programmable monitoring, and data-driven computation (where intermediate data values drive when and what computation runs) via an event abstraction.
-Experiments with an \name{} prototype on a large cluster using batch, streaming, and graph analytics workloads show that it significantly outperforms state-of-the-art compute-centric engines.
+It enables runtime visibility into data via programmable monitoring, and data-driven computation (where intermediate data values drive when/what computation runs) via an event abstraction.
+Experiments with a \name{} prototype on a large cluster using batch, streaming, and graph analytics workloads show that its performance is 1.3-2$\times$ better than state-of-the-art.